-WHY COMMISSION SERVICES FROM SOCIAL ENTERPRISES?
+WHY SHOULD PUBLIC BODIES COMMISSION SOCIAL ENTERPRISES?

 Social enterprises deliver essential, cost-effective public services, helping local government improve the quality of services, support community development and address social exclusion.